 - Level 4: Best suited to those with extensive experience in the field and/or those in high-level leadership positions

-All learning labs and workshops have been *approved for CAWA CE credits.
+All learning labs have been pre-approved for International Association of Animal Behavior Consultants continuing education credits.

 8:00am - 3:00pm (unless otherwise noted)

 From bottle babies to bottlenecks, #AllTheCats is starting from the beginning of catdom in this learning lab designed to guide shelters through the most hair-pulling time of year: kitten season.
 We will break the season down into three distinct phases and guide you through the science behind managing the influx and optimizing live outcomes during each phase.
 Hear firsthand from those that have summited Mt.
 Kitten when we highlight the nation’s most innovative programs.
 Level 3